|Founded||Founded in or near Lower West Side: Pilsen|

-In the year 1980, Los Braceros realized their was too much gun play in Pilsen and packed up and left the area taking about half of more of Los Braceros including Tarzan, Choli, Chongo and Beto to the Uptown neighborhood near Chase Park at Lawrence and Clark.
+In the year 1980, Los Braceros realized there was too much gun play in Pilsen and packed up and left the area taking about half of more of Los Braceros including Tarzan, Choli, Chongo and Beto to the Uptown neighborhood at the intersection of Sunnyside and Hazel.
 Tarzan assumed leadership of the Brazers.
-The Braceros from Pilsen became their own gang notoriously known as “La Raza.”
 Once the Braceros arrived they changed their identity and Americanized their name more to become the “Brazers.”
+Although most Hispanic residents in Uptown were Puerto Rican the Brazers scooped up mainly Mexican youths they found in the neighborhood as they made their way to Chase Park (Ashland and Leland) and left Sunnyside and Hazel.
 In this area the Brazers found an old enemy the Latin Kings as they also got into it with the Gaylords, Kenmore Boys and Vice Lords in the neighborhood as well.
 While encountering these enemies the Brazers found other neighborhood gangs that had the same enemies in common especially the Latin Stylers, Simon City Royals and the Black Gangster Disciples.

 Brazer turf grew all around Chase Park as they now conquered along the boundaries of: Ainslie Street on the north, Leland Avenue on the south, Beacon Street on the east and Paulina Street on the west.
 The 1980s was perhaps their best years as they became a major force to be reckoned with in Uptown.

 The Brazers fought vicious gang wars with People Nation enemies throughout the 1980s and into the 1990s.
-Brazers were able to expand their turf in the mid 1990s to the intersection of Morse and Wayne in the Rogers Park neighborhood.
+The Brazers fought hard until the police and immigration cracked down on them in Chase Park in the mid-1990s and deported many of their members.
+In 1996 the Brazers then left Chase Park and opened operations at the intersection of Morse and Wayne in the nearby Rogers Park neighborhood as the police were on them in the Uptown neighborhood.